|Date of Birth||18 October 1987, San Luis Obispo, California, USA|

 Zachary David Alexander Efron was born on October 18, 1987, in San Luis Obispo, California.
 He is the son of Starla Baskett, a former secretary, and David Efron, an electrical engineer.
 He has a brother, Dylan.
 His surname, "Efron", means "lark" (a bird) in Hebrew, and comes from Zac's Ashkenazi Jewish paternal grandfather.
-Zac's other recent ancestry is English, German, Irish, and Scottish.
+Zac's other recent ancestry is English, German, Scottish, and 1/16th Irish.
 Zac was raised in Arroyo Grande.
 He took his first step toward acting at the age of eleven, after his parents noticed his singing ability.
 Singing and acting lessons soon led to an appearance in a production of "Gypsy" that ran 90 performances, and he was hooked.

 After appearing on-stage in "Peter Pan", "Auntie Mame", "Little Shop of Horrors" and "The Music Man", guest parts quickly followed on television series, including Firefly (2002), ER (1994), CSI: Miami (2002), NCIS (2003), and The Guardian (2001).
 After guest-starring in several episodes of Summerland (2004), Zac joined the regular cast as girl-crazy Cameron Bale.
 He also starred in several pilots, such as The Big Wide World of Carl Laemke (2003) and Triple Play (2004), and played an autistic child in the television movie Miracle Run (2004), alongside Mary-Louise Parker and Aidan Quinn.
 He graduated Arroyo Grande High School in June 2006.